We’ve entered December, and that can only mean one thing—the countdown to Christmas has officially started.

 You should never leave your assets in exchanges—look no further than the long list of cryptocurrency hacks for evidence.
 Hot wallets (i.e. crypto wallets that are accessible on the web) such as those on smartphones and desktop PCs are only marginally better.

 The safest way to store your crypto is in a hardware wallet.
-One of the industry’s leading devices is the Ledger Nano S. It supports 25 cryptocurrencies, it’s easy to use, and it’s tamper-proof.
+One of the industry’s leading devices is the Ledger Nano X. It supports more than 1,000 cryptocurrencies, it’s easy to use, and it’s tamper-proof.

 We’ve also realized that far too many people invest in cryptocurrencies without having a clue about the underlying blockchain technology that’s powering the coins.
 Such a lack of knowledge is a guaranteed way to lose your money.